catanadj/tasksultan/README.md

   All the inbox tasks (the tag +in) sorted by entry time.
   #### (o) Overdue
   Overdue tasks sorted by due time.
-  #### (rr) Recurring tasks status - command line argument only
+  #### (rr) Recurring tasks status - command line argument option only
   A table is displayed with the status of the recurring tasks from the last seven days.
-It is useful for habit overview.
+It is useful for habit tracking overview.
- ### Clear data - this option is going to clear only the metadata stored in the json file, not the TaskWarrior database.
+ #### Clear data - this option is going to clear only the metadata stored in the json file, not the TaskWarrior database.